IVA Pros and Cons

 Creditor and legal action stop

-Once your IVA is approved, your creditors can’t chase you for payment, apply interest or charges or take further legal action – as long as you stick to the agreement.
+Once your IVA’s approved, your creditors can’t chase you for payment, apply interest or charges or take further legal action – as long as you stick to the agreement.

 You won’t be forced to sell your home

 If you’re a homeowner, you won’t be required to sell your property.
-Depending on how much equity you have, your IVA may simply be extended from five years to six years.
+Depending on how much equity you have, your IVA may simply be extended from five to six years.
+Learn more about the equity clause.

 Your monthly payments are tailored to your income and essential living costs, so they’re more manageable.